qlik-oss/sense-installer/action_config.md

 - `qliksense config set-context` - sets the context in which the Kubernetes cluster and resources live in
 - `qliksense config set-secrets` - set secrets configurations into the qliksense context
 - `qliksense config set-secrets` - view the qliksense operator CR
+- `qliksense config delete-context` - deletes a specific context locally (not in-cluster)
+                                    - deletes context in spec of `config.yaml` and locally deletes entire folder of specified context (does not delete in-cluster secrets)

 the global file that abstracts all the contexts is `config.yaml`, located at:  `~/.qliksense/config.yaml`:
 ```yaml